 - If you will pay the levy on behalf of the applicant, ensure you have one of the payment methods available – BPAY or credit card.

 Working with the industry

-From 1 July, BAMS will enable building surveyors to apply, amend and report on building permit information using two methods:
+BAMS enables building surveyors to apply, amend and report on building permit information using two methods:

 - CSV file upload – BAMS will only import CSV files with the correct formatting prescribed.
 Using this method, you can apply for one or more building permit numbers.

 - Online Portal Application – BAMS enables online applications to apply for one building permit number at a time.